rohit-ashva900/rohit-ashva900/README.md

 # Hello There, I'm Rohit! 👋

-Python for data analysis
+Software Engineer specializing in Python
 🔭 I currently live in Poland.

-- 🌱 I’m currently learning  and Focused on mastering data analysis techniques.
+🌱 I’m currently learning and focused on mastering software development techniques.
-- 💬 Ask me about anything related to Python, I am happy to help
+💬 Ask me about anything related to Python; I am happy to help.

 ### Connect With Me